Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Reality and Interlacing of the Roots of the Reality and Interlacing of the Roots

-as well as the differential-difference equation
+as well as the differential-difference equation~\cite[p.202]{Rainville-1960}

 Fisk~\cite{Fisk-Laguerre-Polynomials-2008} proved that the transformation $x^n \mapsto L_n(x)$ preserves real-rootedness.
 By a similar computation as in the previous section, one can see that this transformation is stability reversing.
-By Proposition~\ref{prop:Chasse-stability-reversing}, the coefficient polynomials $Q_k^L(x)$ have real roots.
-In this section, we give an explicit formula for these coefficient polynomials and then use this formula to show that the roots are simple, all lie in the interval $(0,1),$ and interlace.
+By Proposition~\ref{prop:Chasse-stability-reversing}, the coefficient polynomials $Q_k^{L}(x)$ have real roots.
+In this section, we give an explicit formula for these coefficient polynomials and then use this formula to show that the roots are simple and lie in the interval $(0,1)$.
+We also show that the roots of $Q_k^{L}(x)$ and $Q_{k+1}^{L}(x)$ strictly interlace.

-\begin{theorem} The differential operator representation of the Laguerre linear transformation $T^L \colon x^n \mapsto L_n(x)$ is given by
+\begin{theorem} The differential operator representation of the Laguerre linear transformation $T^{L} \colon x^n \mapsto L_n(x)$ is given by

 where

 \end{theorem}

 \begin{proof} By equations~\eqref{eqn:Ln-closed-form} and~\eqref{eqn:Q-general-expression},